9 May 2025

 Again there is nothing glaringly untoward on the face of these passages.

-For example, a case with a High Court citation is placed in the High Court, case with the Court of Appeal citation is placed in the Court of Appeal.
+For example, a case with a High Court citation is placed in the High Court, the case with the Court of Appeal citation is placed in the Court of Appeal.

 These are the sort of passages which are set out in hundreds of legal submissions every day – where case law used to demonstrate or show legal points.